 Can I Rent My Property To Avoid Foreclosure?

 Yes, renting your home may be an option.
 Use the rental income to make your mortgage payments.
 You will need to make up the missed mortgage payments, fees, and penalties.
 This may be a great option to avoid foreclosure for you.

 - Benefit: Allows you to keep your property and enjoy the tax benefits a rental may provide.

 - Concern: There are many issues that may arise with owning a rental house.

-Deed in lieu of foreclosure allows New Mexico home owners to return the property to the mortgage company and avoid the foreclosure process, this is also known as a friendly foreclosure.
-Mortgage company approval is required for this option and the home owners homes must also vacate the property.
-The mortgage company may require home owners to attempt to sale your house with a licensed Real Estate Professional.
-This may be a great option how to avoid foreclosure for Albuquerque home owners.
+Deed in lieu of foreclosure allows you to return the property to the mortgage company and avoid the foreclosure process.
+This is also known as a friendly foreclosure.
+Mortgage company approval is required for this option and you must vacate the property.
+The mortgage company may require you to attempt to sell your house with a licensed Real Estate Professional.
+This may be a great option to avoid foreclosure.